 The display on my Anilam Crusader M CNC recently went out in a slow, months-long death.
 While replacement CRTs are still available, they are a bit costly ($500), hard to come by, and can be challenging to install.
 LCD upgrades are also available, but at a cost of around $1200.

-With the help of bits of information I’ve found online, I’ve upgraded the display on my CNC for about $265 and an hour of my time.
+With the help of bits of information I’ve found online, I’ve upgraded to an LCD display on my CNC for about $265 and an hour of my time.
 This is a clean upgrade that appears seamless from the outside.
 You’ll need to purchase the following items for the repair:

 - LCD monitor with the following specs (I chose the TPEKKA MON1008 from Amazon for $85 at time of writing):